What makes a micro servo to become the best DLG servo?

 In addition, KST A08 is programmable with a dedicated KST tool.
 This can make your model setup easier when everything is assembled and may be hard to reach.

-Literally, KST A08 provides a performance of KST X08, packed in the size of Dymond D47.
+It looks like KST A08 provides a performance of KST X08, packed in the size of Dymond D47.

-Spoiler – it’s great!
+Spoiler alert – it’s great!

 CHAServo LV06 [Digital]